 The group was formed, but the campaign was not yet public.
 They wanted to launch it when they had some strength and focused goals.

 So they did a couple of things.
 They decided to partner with a group with legal standing.
 They began asking their network—friends, and organisations people had volunteered with—to help them find a group to partner with.
-They sent e-mails asking a range of groups who might be willing to partner up around this campaign.
+They sent e-mails to a range of groups who might be willing to partner up around this campaign.
 They were exposed to lots of groups who weren’t the right group, but they persisted and kept looking for new allies.

 Around this time they also began doing some initial outreach work to gain volunteers.
 They spent time outside of bus stops and other public spaces listening to public transportation users’ first hand experience.
 They found the municipality had a proposed vision but that it was inadequate.
 So they began writing critiques of the plan and suggesting alternatives, getting advice from experts and everyday Jordanians who used current public transportation services.